Frequently Asked Questions

 There may be plenty of blank space in your passport, but unlike regular arrival stamps, visas can only be stamped on a completely blank visa page.
 Even if a page has only one small stamp, it cannot be used for a visa; this is also true for visas stamped upon arrival.
 Many countries require two or more blank pages, and some countries require blank pages to be adjacent (two pages facing each other so that visa and stamps are placed together.)
 Some countries may not require a visa for entry, but still require one or more fully blank visa pages to stamp entry stamps upon arrival.
 Therefore, it is important to make sure that you have several fully blank pages and know what is required for your destination.
 Please keep in mind that endorsement pages in the back of a passport are not for visas or entry stamps.

-US citizens can apply for a Passport (booklet) and a Passport Card at the same time for a small additional fee, by selecting this option on the passport application form.
-The US Passport Card is a travel document that can be used to enter the United States from Canada, Mexico, the Caribbean, and Bermuda at land border crossings or sea ports-of-entry.
-The U.S. Passport Card cannot be used for international air travel.
+United States citizens can apply for a Passport (booklet) and a Passport Card at the same time for a small additional fee, by selecting this option on the passport application form.
+The US Passport Card is a travel document that can be used to enter the US from Canada, Mexico, the Caribbean, and Bermuda at land border crossings or sea ports-of-entry.
+The US Passport Card cannot be used for international air travel.

 A visa is official permission, granted by a country’s government, allowing a traveler to enter that country.
 Visas are most frequently stamped directly into a passport on one of the blank visa pages, though in some cases a visa may be issued electronically or as a loose-leaf document.